 Fujifilm X-A3 versus Canon 800D

 The Fujifilm X-A3 and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were revealed to the public, respectively, in August 2016 and February 2017.
 The X-A3 is a mirrorless interchangeable lens camera, while the 800D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A3 and the Canon 800D.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).